 - Choose a reasonable sample size: (i) Do not choose an article with too massive a data set.
 Larger data sets can of course be more informative, but if they overwhelm the computational resources you have available you may need to spend a disproportionate amount of your time overcoming these problems. (ii) Do not choose an article with too "uninformative" (which usually but not always means too "small") a sample size.
 A crude rule of thumb is that if the number of observations is not at least 10 or 100 times the number of pages, you should at least think twice about whether you will be able to find information the original author missed.

 - After you have your results and before you start to write the paper, prepare an abstract of 150 words or less and email it to the class list.
-I (and perhaps others) will comment on it and try to help you improve it, and thereby the paper.
+We will all comment on it and try to help you improve it, and thereby the paper.
 After you've finished the analysis, you have borne most of the costs of the research project, and so it is at precisely this time when you can sometimes most easily have a big impact on improving the final product.
 After receiving comments from the list, come by my office (together with your coauthor) and we'll talk through your ideas and results and see if we can make the paper even better.

 - Please read the article and this update carefully and check it repeatedly.
 Please try to avoid us having to refer you back to this material when we give you final comments on your paper.